itsramin/To-do-app/readme.md

 # Todo app

-A simple todo application without any dependencies, working with html, css, javascript. see live [demo](https://itsramin.github.io/To-do-app/).
+A simple todo application without any dependencies, working with html, css and javascript. see live [demo](https://itsramin.github.io/To-do-app/).

 ## Features